Twenty-fifth Amendment to the United States Constitution: Section 4: Declaration by vice president and cabinet members of president's inability

 Acting secretaries can participate in issuing the declaration.

 If the president subsequently issues a declaration claiming to be able, then a four-day period begins during which the vice president remains acting president.
-If, by the end of this period, the vice president and a majority of the "principal officers" have not issued a second declaration of the president's inability, the president resumes his powers and duties; but if they do issue a second declaration within the four days, then the vice president remains acting president while Congress considers the matter.
-Then, if within 21 days the Senate and the House determine, each by a two-thirds vote, that the president is unable, the vice president continues as acting president; otherwise the president resumes his powers and duties.
-(Note: If Congress is in session when it receives the second declaration of incapacity, the 21 days begins at that point; otherwise they begin at the end of the 48 hours given for Congress to assemble.
-The president resumes his powers and duties when either the Senate or the House holds a vote on the question which falls short of the two-thirds requirement, or the 21 days pass without both votes having been taken.)
+If, by the end of this period, the vice president and a majority of the "principal officers" have not issued a second declaration of the president's inability, the president resumes his powers and duties; but if they do issue a second declaration within those four days, then the vice president remains acting president while Congress considers the matter.
+Then, if within 21 days the Senate and the House determine, each by a two-thirds vote, that the president is unable, the vice president remains acting president; otherwise the president resumes his powers and duties.
+(Note: If Congress is in session when it receives the second declaration of incapacity, the 21 days begin at that point; otherwise they begin at the end of the 48 hours given for Congress to assemble.
+The president resumes his powers and duties when either the Senate or the House holds a vote on the question that falls short of the two-thirds requirement or the 21 days pass without both votes having been taken.)

 Section 4's requirement of a two-thirds vote in both the House and the Senate is stricter than the Constitution's requirement for impeachment and removal of the president for "high crimes and misdemeanors"—a majority of the House followed by two-thirds of the Senate.
 (Note: United States Constitution, Article I, Section 3, Clauses 6 and 7.)
 In addition, an impeached president retains his authority unless and until the Senate votes to remove him or her at the end of an impeachment trial; in contrast, should Congress be called upon to decide the question of the president's ability or inability under Section 4, presidential authority remains in the hands of the vice president (as acting president) unless and until the question is resolved in the president's favor.